PaddlePaddle/models/fluid/text_matching_on_quora/README.md

 ## Train and evaluate

-We provide multiple models and configs, details are shown in `models` and `configs` directory.
-For quick start, you can run the cdssmNet with cdssm_base config:
+We provide multiple models and configurations.
+Details are shown in `models` and `configs` directories.
+For a quick start, please run the _cdssmNet_ model with the corresponding configuration:

 ```shell
 python train_and_evaluate.py  \